 In certain cases, we may permit the seller of the mortgage loans or an affiliate of the seller to act as our document custodian.
 Upon a bankruptcy or receivership of the mortgage loan seller or its affiliate that acts as our custodian, the mortgage loans in the pool may be exposed to the claims of other creditors of the seller.
-If the mortgage loan seller was also the primary servicer of the mortgage loans, we would make the required payments to certificateholders under our guaranty.
+If the mortgage loan seller was also the primary servicer of the mortgage loans and, as a result of such claims, was unable to remit part or all of the amounts received on the mortgage loans, we would make the required payments to certificateholders under our guaranty.
 Additionally, in the event of a bankruptcy or receivership of a mortgage loan seller, a court could determine that the mortgage loans were not sold to us but instead were pledged to us to secure a financing.
 Courts may also deny our standing to enforce delinquent mortgage loans if we cannot adequately prove our ownership.
-In either instance, if the mortgage loan seller was unable to remit part or all of the amounts received on the amount of any deficiency.
+In either instance, if the mortgage loan seller was unable to remit part or all of the amounts received on the mortgage loans, we would make payments in the amount of any deficiency.
 If we fail to pay pursuant to our guaranty, however, the amount distributed to certificateholders could be reduced.
 See "THE MORTGAGE LOAN POOL-Assignment of Mortgage Loans; Delivery and Custody of Mortgage Loan Documents."